 There aren’t a lot of options if you are looking for a decent smaller sized acoustic-electric guitar for a child.
-The APXT2 is one of the few on the market, but luckily is a really great little guitar.
-I love the look of this model, it comes in a nice range of cool color options that I think most kids will like (the black and red are standout choices for me).
-I also love the built in tuner; having a built in tuner is a great feature for any guitar player, but it is especially useful for beginners.
-Yamaha are great at delivering good quality student guitars for a very reasonable price and the APXT2 is no exception.
-It has a great design, good sound and would be a wonderful starter guitar for most kids.
+The APXT2 is one of the few on the market but luckily it is a great little guitar.
+I love the look of this model; it comes in an excellent range of cool color options that I think most kids will like (the black and red are standout choices for me).
+I also love the built-in tuner; having a built-in tuner is a great feature for any guitar player, but it is especially useful for beginners.
+Yamaha is great at delivering good quality student guitars for a very reasonable price, and the APXT2 is no exception.
+It has a great design, good sound and would be a fantastic starter guitar for most kids.

 Read More: Guide to Buying a Beginner Classical (Nylon Stringed) Guitar for a Child

 The APXT2 has a modern cutaway design which is kind of perfect for kids because it allows much easier access to the lower frets.
 It comes in 6 different wood/color options.
 If you go for the Spruce Top you can get it in: black, dark red burst, or natural.
 If you choose the Exotic Wood Top you can get it in: natural, tobacco sunburst or light amber burst.
 All of the color choices look equally sharp to me.